499602D2/simpass.me/README.md

-# simpass.me: simple password management and generation locally
+# simpass.me: simple password generation locally

 ~~The application is currently hosted at https://simpass.me.~~